mistermakc/big-data-kpis/readme.md

-# H&M KPI Dashboard
+# Pepsico Inc. Dashboard

-Welcome to the H&M KPI dashboard, a powerful solution built using Streamlit to help you explore and analyze the most desired KPIs of H&M.
+Welcome to the Pepsico Inc. dashboard, a powerful solution built using Streamlit to help you explore and analyze the most desired KPIs of H&M.

 Try the dashboard: [H&M KPI Dashboard](https://mistermakc-capstone.streamlit.app)